 For a list of where our member firms are located, see KPMG's global locations.

 We may also store, process or back-up your personal information on servers that are located overseas (including through third party service providers).
-These servers are commonly located in the United States of America, the United Kingdom, Singapore, The Netherlands and Ireland.
+These servers are commonly located in the United States of America, the United Kingdom, Singapore, The Netherlands, Ireland, Germany and Singapore.

 In some circumstances, KPMG also uses third party service providers to carry out its functions and provide services.
-These service providers are typically located in India.
+These service providers are typically located in India and the Philippines.